+{\bf Technical formulation.} Typically, the performance of an algorithm is evaluated by a specific utility function, measuring its run-time, memory, {or solution quality, for example}. {More formally}, for an algorithm with input instance space $\mathcal{X}$ and parameterized by a parameter class $\cA$, consider the utility function class $\cU = \{u_{\boldsymbol{a}}: \cX \rightarrow [0, H] \mid {\boldsymbol{a}} \in \cA\}$, where $u_{\boldsymbol{a}}(\boldsymbol{x})$ gauges the performance of the algorithm with hyperparameters $\boldsymbol{a}$ when { run on} a problem instance $\boldsymbol{x} \in \cX$, { and $H$ is an upper-bound for the utility value}.
+In the statistical learning data-driven algorithm design setting, we assume an unknown underlying distribution $\cD$ over $\cX$, representing the application domain on which the algorithm operates.
+In this setting, designing parameterized algorithms tailored to a specific domain corresponds to the optimal selection of hyperparameters ${\boldsymbol{a}}$ for the given application-specific distribution $\cD$.

 The main challenge in establishing learning guarantees for the utility function classes lies in the complex structure of the utility function.
-In other words, even a very small perturbation in $\boldsymbol{a}$ can lead to a drastic change in the performance of the algorithm, making the analysis of such classes of utility functions particularly challenging.
-In response to this challenge, prior works take an alternative approach by analyzing the dual utility functions $\cU^* = \{u_{\boldsymbol{x}}: \cA \rightarrow [0, H] \mid \boldsymbol{x} \in \cX\}$, which often admits piece-wise structured behavior \cite{balcan2021much, balcan2017learning, bartlett2022generalization}.
+In other words, even a minimal perturbation in $\boldsymbol{a}$ can lead to a drastic change in the performance of the algorithm, making the analysis of such classes of utility functions particularly challenging.
+In response to this challenge, prior work takes an alternative approach by analyzing the dual utility function class $\cU^* = \{u^*_{\boldsymbol{x}}: \cA \rightarrow [0, H] \mid \boldsymbol{x} \in \cX\}$.
+Each function in the dual function class often admits piecewise structured behavior \citep{balcan2021much, balcan2017learning, bartlett2022generalization}.